gorhack/gorhack.github.io/_posts/2024-02-05-Military-credit-cards.md

 phenomenal tool for building credit, receiving additional benefits, and receiving cash back on purchases you are already planning on making and can pay for in full but can also land you in serious debt that could take years to overcome.

-Personally, I value cash back over points because I can immediately treat them as monthly "rebates" on purchases.
-Even though you can redeem points for more than 1¢/ea, I generally value all points at 1¢ each because they typically require "saving" points over months or years to achieve higher redemption values (except PenFed which are valued at .75-85¢ each because redemption options are so poor) through transfer or travel portals. **I pay \$0 in annual fees for all of my credit cards.** Based on your monthly budget, identify your main purchase categories and see which credit cards will maximize your cashback or points.
-Generally, my recommendations are in order based on the top typical category most service members will have.
-I also do not highlight every card benefit available for each credit card, just the top benefits.

 ## Before applying to a new credit card: